 There are many Gothic churches in Europe on the Heritage List.
-This one in northern France is one.
+The one in Reims in northern France is a special one.

 UNESCO’s World Heritage Centre’s short description of site no. 601: